 Our firm does not maintain custody of client assets (although our firm may be deemed to have custody of client assets if give the authority to withdraw assets from client accounts (see Item 15 Custody, below).
 Client assets must be maintained in an account at a "qualified custodian," generally a broker-dealer or bank.
-Our firm generally recommends that clients use Charles Schwab & Co., Inc. ("Schwab"), FINRA-registered broker-dealers, member SIPC, as the qualified custodians.
-Our firm is independently owned and operated, and not affiliated with Schwab.
-Schwab will hold client assets in a brokerage account and buy and sell securities when instructed.
-While our firm recommends that clients use Schwab as custodian/broker, clients will decide whether to do so and open an account with Schwab by entering into an account agreement directly with them.
+Our firm generally recommends that clients use Charles Schwab & Co., Inc. ("Schwab"), FINRA-registered broker-dealers, member SIPC, and SEI as the qualified custodians.
+Our firm is independently owned and operated, and not affiliated with Schwab or SEI.
+Schwab and SEI will hold client assets in a brokerage account and buy and sell securities when instructed.
+While our firm recommends that clients use Schwab or SEI as custodians/brokers, clients will decide whether to do so and open an account with Schwab or SEI by entering into an account agreement directly with them.
 Our firm does not open the account.
-Even though the account is maintained at Schwab our firm can still use other brokers to execute trades, as described in the next paragraph. we act as a sub-advisor for other investment advisors, the custodian will be determined by the other investment advisor.
+Even though the account is maintained at Schwab or SEI our firm can still use other brokers to execute trades, as described in the next paragraph. we act as a sub-advisor for other investment advisors, the custodian will be determined by the other investment advisor.